 Clear Process Explanation

-Tell people what happens after they contact you:
+Tell people what happens next:

 - How quickly they’ll hear back

-- What the consultation involves
+- What consultation involves

-- Timeline expectations
+- Timeline

 Policies That Protect Customers

-Display customer-friendly policies prominently:
+Make customer-friendly policies visible:

 - Satisfaction guarantees